anttijuu/CourseDeadlineCounter/README.markdown

 ![Edit course swiping](images/delete-course-swipe.png)

 When you have added a new course, you may add new deadlines and/or edit them.
 Press the new deadline button (above the course details in the toolbar), and a new deadline is added to the list of deadlines.

+## Editing the deadlines

-Select the row in the list, and swipe right.
+Select the row in the course deadlines list, and swipe right.
 You will see the edit deadline button:

 ![edit row](images/edit-deadline-swipe.png)